wilsonmar/Salesforce/README.md

 Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle.
 So you're not as much forced to work for large consulting firms living out of hotels.

+Salesforce, as a company, pioneered the 1:1:1 model, which donates one percent of our time, equity, and product to non-profit organizations via http://www.salesforcefoundation.org/

 I think Salesforce is hands-down the easiest and fastest way to create apps.